yyl-github-1896/HAM/README.md

 ### Prepare the data and models

-Please download the [pretrained models](https://drive.google.com/file/d/1no9NsTQhlr14_vPgt-3FlGJ00YAswf2L/view?usp=drive_link) and place them under ./results/at_p18_norm2, respectively.
+Please download the [pretrained models](https://drive.google.com/file/d/1jfgJvq-kuu2f-XB-3Z5ml98ngNJX7zUe/view?usp=drive_link) and place them under ./results/515_6_wrong_early3_epo50.
 The CIFAR-10 dataset will be downloaded automatically when running the code.The directory structure should be like:

 ```
 results
-+-- at_p18_norm2
++-- 515_6_wrong_early3_epo50
     +-- checkpoints_cifar10
 ```